-Leading HPC faculty and staff members from Rice University serve as instructors for the class.
-The curriculum covers topics ranging from MPI, OpenMP, Pthreads, Performance analysis (HPCToolkit and Jumpshot), accelerated computing using GPGPU (OpenCL and CUDA), and Parallel i/o.
-Using Rice’s shared computing infrastructure, hands on laboratory sessions supported by the instructor and lab assistants, will be offered each day allowing participants to practice what is being taught in the class sessions.
+Leading HPC faculty and staff members from Rice University serve as instructors for the HPC Boot Camp.
+The curriculum covers topics including MPI, OpenMP, Performance analysis (HPCToolkit and Jumpshot), and accelerated computing using GPGPU (CUDA).
+Using Rice’s shared computing infrastructure, hands on laboratory sessions supported by the instructor and lab assistants will be offered each day, allowing participants to practice what is being taught in the class sessions.
 Participants will also have access to Rice resources to work on the lab exercises outside of class as desired.

-Prerequisites: You should be comfortable with using Linux command line for program development and compiling.
-You should have basic knowledge of development and debugging of sequential programs in C/C++ and/or Fortran.
+Prerequisites: Participants should be comfortable with using the Linux command line for program development and compiling.
+You should have basic knowledge of development and debugging of sequential programs in C/C++.

 For a detailed description of the curriculum, navigate to the curriculum page using the menu at the top of this page.